-First announced during its portion of the Television Critics Association (TCA) winter tour a month ago, PBS’ upcoming 6-hour documentary series “Africa’s Great Civilizations,” hosted by Henry Louis Gates, Jr., premieres on February 27, promising to bring “little-known yet epic stories to life, detailing African kingdoms and cultures,” said the press release.
+PBS’ 6-hour documentary series “Africa’s Great Civilizations,” hosted by Henry Louis Gates, Jr., premieres tonight, February 27, at 9/8c, promising to bring “little-known yet epic stories to life, detailing African kingdoms and cultures,” said the press release.

 — For over a thousand years, African merchants gathered on the Swahili coast, once known as Azania, to exchange their wares with other merchants from Europe, from Persia, Arabia, even as far east as China.

 — The Great Enclosure of Great Zimbabwe is the largest pre-colonial structure in the whole of Sub-Saharan Africa.
 It was a statement of majesty, power, wealth, and architectural genius.

 — Prior to the establishment of Gondar, the capitals of Ethiopia moved seasonally, whereas in Gondar, settlements remained in the same place for hundreds of years, into the 18th century.
 Given this stability in terms of place, the empire’s power was consolidated.